http://www.fpnotebook.com/

 - Orman and Sloas in Majoewsky (2013) EM:Rap 13(2): 4-7

-- Management: Modified Delayed Sequence Intubation
+XIX.
+Management: Modified Delayed Sequence Intubation

-- Ketamine for Sedation
+- Ketamine for sedation

 - Pre-oxygenate (and expel carbon dioxide)

-- High flow Nasal cannula
+- High Flow Nasal Cannula (HHFNC) or

 - BiPap mask attached to Ventilator set to SIMV with pressure support